 23. Resume Assistance

-Another great service that you can offer is to help job seekers with writing and preparing their resume.
-Many people need help in this area, and if you have a background in HR or making hiring decisions, this may be a service that you could offer.
+Another great freelance service you can offer is to help job seekers write and prepare resumes.
+Many people need help in this area, and if you have a background in HR or making hiring decisions, this may be a service you could offer.
 Not only will you be able to make money, but you’ll also be able to help others find jobs.

 → To learn more, see Complete Resume Writing Course on Skillshare.